 \section{Introduction}

-Given a pair of points in the closure of the unit disk ${\mathbb B}^2\,,$ there exists a unique hyperbolic geodesic line joining these two points.
+Given a pair of points in the closure of the unit disk ${\mathbb B}^2$ in the complex plane $\C$, there exists a unique hyperbolic geodesic line joining these two points.
 Hyperbolic lines are simply sets of the form $C \cap {\mathbb B^2}$ where $C$ is a circle perpendicular to the unit circle, or a Euclidean diameter of $\B\,.$ For a quadruple of four points $\{a,b,c,d\}$ in the closure of the unit disk we can draw these hyperbolic lines through each of the four pairs of points $\{a,b\},$ $\{b,c\},$ $\{c,d\},$ and $\{d,a\}\,.$ If these hyperbolic lines bound a domain $D \subset {\mathbb B}^2$ such that the points $\{a,b,c,d\}$ are in the positive order on the boundary of the domain $D\,,$ then we say that the quadruple of points $\{a,b,c,d\}$ determines a hyperbolic quadrilateral $Q(a,b,c,d)\,$ and that the points $a,b,c,d$ are its vertices.
 A hyperbolic quadrilateral with angles equal to $\pi/2, \pi/2, \pi/2, \phi\,(0\leq \phi < \pi/2)\,,$ is called a hyperbolic {\em Lambert} quadrilateral \cite[p.~156]{be}, see Figure 1.
 Observe that one of the vertices of a Lambert quadrilateral may be on the unit circle, in which case the angle at that vertex is $\phi=0\,.$